Sveburk/humanities_data_benchmark/README.md

 temperature, role description, prompt file and dataclass.
 - **Test Configuration**: A test configuration is a set of parameters that are used to run a test.
 This suite uses a `benchmarks.csv` file to store the test configurations.
+- **Request**: A benchmark test will trigger requests to the provider's API.
+The request consists of one or multiple images and a prompt.
+The model will generate a response based on the request.
+At least one, but usually multiple requests are made for each test.
 - **Response**: The response is the model's answer to the task.
 It is a json object that contains metadata and the model's output.
 - **Score**: The score is the result of the evaluation.
 It indicates how well the model performed on the task.